 OAT Quantitative Reasoning: 360

-optometry, drawing, painting, hiking, biking, volunteering with birds of prey, board games, cats, and spending time with friends
+Drawing, painting, hiking, biking, board and video games, cats, and spending time doing fun activities with my girlfriend and friends

 What is your teaching philosophy?

 As a Socratic tutor, I have students tell me what they know from their lecture or readings and help them fill in the gaps with tables, charts, and diagrams.
 I then have students try some critical thinking problems and work their way through their explanation as to why they think the answer is what they chose.
 I then praise them for their attempt and correct them if they do not quite understand the concept.

 What might you do in a typical first session with a student?